tsinis/sealed_world/packages/world_flags/README.md

 ### References and credits

 This package is licensed under the MIT license.
 See [LICENSE](./LICENSE) for details.
 This package dependencies are under their respective licenses (that can be found in their respective folders under LICENSE and NOTICE files).

-### Attributions

-The color emoji flags fonts used in this package were obtained from open-source repositories of the original creators.

 ---